antasprojects/TradingBot/README.md

 limit and multiplier - variables to change the impact of sentiment on your portfolio allocation.
 A higher multiplier will result in more substantial adjustments based on sentiment values.

 Sentiment Analysis - strategy.py
 This Python script performs sentiment analysis on financial articles related to a list of selected stocks.
 It uses web scraping to retrieve article titles, analyzes the sentiment of each title, and then calculates the portfolio with given stocks according to the formula.
-It contains following functions:
+It contains the following functions:

 scraper(ticker)
 Scrapes article titles from finviz for the given stock ticker.